By: Team SE-EDU Since: Jun 2016 Licence: MIT

 Add a shorthand equivalent alias for each of the individual commands.
 For example, besides typing

-to remove all places in the list.
+clear, the user can also typecto remove all places in the list.

-Model
+Model component

 Do take a look at the Design: Model Component section before attempting to modify the Model component.